19 Tips To Overcome A Blackout In A Speech Or PresentationHere is what to do when you have a blackout in front of an audience

-- A blackout during a speech or presentation?
+A blackout during a speech or presentation?

-- Causes of a blackout
+Causes of a blackout

-Worst of all is the fear of a blackout.
+Serious blackouts are comparatively rare.
+The worst is the fear of a blackout.
 It does the most damage because it prevents speakers from showing what they can do.

-The safest way into the blackout is over the fear of it.
-Do not lose the thread, just do not fail, … horror scenes dominate the lead.
-To go on stage so burdened is generally the least favorable condition for a good speech.
-If this happens, the following tips will help you not only save the situation, but also make you look great as a speaker.
+The most common reason for a blackout is to increase the fear of it.
+The typical internal dialog is not helpful.
+“Do not go blank, just do not fail, …” horror scenes dominate the lead.
+To go on stage with such a burden is generally the least favorable condition for a good speech.
+If this happens, the following tips will help you to deal with the situation and make you look great as a speaker.

 1. Repeat the last sentence

 Do a quick rewind to the last sentences you were on.
 Repeat the last line you just said.
 This gives you time to relax, and the repetition may set your brain in motion again.
 Repeating a sentence or a core message that has already been said seems like reminding the audience of something.
 At the same time, it helps to regain confidence and to continue by finding a starting point.
 This makes it easier to get back on track.
 Repeating the last sentence often helps to connect with the last thought when we are off track.

 Do rehearse with your notes to be familiar with them.
 If you have prepared index cards with the most important keywords, it should be enough to look at them, and you’re ready to go.
 The desperately looking look at a stack of notes, on the other hand, appears less competent.